 And it’s not a secret that users appreciate Dropbox because of the functions it has.
-The engineering team developed a user history option, account synchronization, and file sharing option with the help of Django.
+The engineering team developed a user history option, account synchronization, and file sharing option with the help of the observed web development framework.

 Marketing automation tools and Django are also a good match.